Can LLMs Identify Tax Abuse?: Experiments and Results

 \section{Experiments and Results}

-Our experiments are motivated by evaluating LLMs' abilities to handle key roles in a system to automatically identify potential tax-minimization schemes.
-Given the text of tax authorities, plus background facts and goals, LLMs might be prompted to generate potential strategies.
+Our experiments are motivated by evaluating LLMs' abilities to handle key roles in a system that automatically identifies potential tax-minimization schemes.
 Since tax agencies have limited resources, only strategies meriting action should be brought to the fore.
 Thus, LLMs might be prompted to act as critic models, accurately evaluating which potential strategies might work and which would not.

-We systematically tested o3, claude-4, and gemini-2.5 using our dataset.
-(Specifically, we used o3-2025-04-16, claude-sonnet-4-20250514, and gemini-2.5-pro.)
+We systematically used our dataset to test o3, claude-4, gemini-2.5, and, as a baseline, llama-3.3-70B.
+(Specifically, we used o3-2025-04-16, claude-sonnet-4-20250514, gemini-2.5-pro, and llama-3.3-instruct-70B.)

 All calls were by batch API.
 For o3, we set the ‘reasoning effort' parameter to high.
 For claude-4, we set the budget for thinking tokens to 8,000 per call.
 Otherwise, all parameters were left at their default.
-All code is on our GitHub repository.
+All our code is on GitHub.